art-suite/art-suite-typescript/README.md

 ### Benefits

-Basically, it you should only need to create one, small file per DB-Table for your entire stack.
+Basically, you should only need to create one, small file per DB-Table for your entire stack.
 The API, server, client, PrismaSchema, OpenAPI definition should all be managed by ArtEry.

 And, while this is a 'low-code' solution, it is also powerfully extensible.
 ArtPipelines provides a superior platform for developing data pipelines compared to the status quo.
 With far less code you can implement far more capable systems.